angelafonsecafaria/angelafonsecafaria/README.md

 My name is Ângela Fonseca :woman:, and I am from Brazil :brazil:

-I'm a Systems Analyst, that has been working as a Frontend developer since 2018.  :computer:
+I'm a Systems Analyst, that has been working as a Frontend developer since 2018 officially.  :computer:

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.